valnoxy/t440p-oc/README.md

 5. Go in both windows to ```Root -> PlatformInfo -> Generic```.
 Transfer ```MLB, ROM, SystemProductName, SystemSerialNumber and SystemUUID``` to the new config.
 6. Save the new config (File -> Save) and close both windows.
 7. Now delete your existing EFI folder from the EFI partition and copy the new one to it.
 (Make sure that the Directorys ```Boot and OC``` are in ```EFI```).

+If you want to upgrade macOS, download the desired macOS version in the Settings and perform the upgrade like on a real Mac.

 ## ⭐️ Feedback
 Did you find any bugs or just have some questions?
 Feel free to provide your feedback using the Issues tab.